JG-11/hello-world/README.md

 My first repository!!

 This is an example of a little change on this branch, in order to edit the master branch.

+I'm just playing adding now this line of text.